MaxBWiseman/MaxBWiseman/README.md

 ## About Me✨

 Hello!
 My name is Max, and I'm an aspiring Full Stack Software Developer currently studying at Code Institute.
 I've always been fascinated by both hardware and software, constantly driven by a curiosity to understand how things work.
-Growing up in the picturesque countryside of Devon, England, I've developed a keen interest in technology and its practical applications.
+Growing up in the picturesque countryside of Devon, England, I've developed a keen interest in technology and its technical applications.

-I see myself as a practical individual who thrives in team settings.
+I see myself as a pragmatic individual who thrives in team settings.
 Collaboration and teamwork are key components of my work ethic, and I believe that together, we can achieve great things.
 Besides my passion for technology, I enjoy staying active and going to the gym.
 It's a great way for me to stay focused and energized.

 ## My Goals🌱